edrlab/members/content/members/epuboo.md

 <li><u>Efficiency</u>: a system and a team of people who will make sure that you waste the minimum time for the management of your orders, files, invoices, collections, etc...</li>
 <li><u>Guarantee</u>: we never ask for advance payments.
 First we deliver the files and only after your acceptance we send the invoice.
 More protected than this?</li>
 <li><u>Speed</u>: 10 days delivery time for all services.
 Do you need it before?
 Just ask!
 For distribution ebooks will be online in 24 hours.
 For Onix files immediate creation.</li>
-<li><u>Distribution</u>: put your catalog for sale in the best bookstores in the world and forget about the complications with 9% commission only.</li>
+<li><u>Ebook Distributor</u>: put your catalog for sale in the best bookstores in the world and forget about the complications with 9% commission only.</li>
 <ul>
 <p><b>Try it for yourself.
 Free subscription, no obligation.</b></p>
 <p><a href="https://www.epuboo.com/en/">ePUBoo.com website</a></p>